Geisel School of Medicine

 This study formally identifies and evaluates metrics which quantify model detection difficulty.
 We utilize these metrics to intelligently select models from a population of potential architectures.
 This allows for an improved simulation study design which accounts for differences in detection difficulty attributed to model architecture.
 We implement the calculation and utilization of EDM and COR into GAMETES, an algorithm which rapidly and precisely generates pure, strict, n-locus epistatic models.

 Urbanowicz, Ryan J.; Kiralis, Jeff; Fisher, Jonathan M.; and Moore, Jason H., "Predicting the Difficulty of Pure, Strict, Epistatic Models: Metrics for Simulated Model Selection" (2012).
-Open Dartmouth: Faculty Open Access Articles.
+Dartmouth Scholarship.
 3052.